 3 Credits Part of a Round River field experience, this course introduces students to the unique conservation policy of Namibia, focusing on the emergence of policy and legislation and devolving natural resource ownership and rights to private landowners and local communities.
 Students study in detail how this policy effects community-based resource development in Namibia.

-Prerequisites: Completion of a 2-course block and Admittance to the Round River
+Prerequisites: Completion of a 2-course block and Admittance to the Round River Program practices of forest species in the Upper Great Lakes Region.

-Program

 NRS 425 - Silviculture and Harvest